 Another dive operator called Guerrilla Divers located in Grand Goave to the southwest of Port au Prince has been guiding dives in that area for several years and can introduce you to sites within their range from there.

 On the north coast between Fort Liberte in the east to Chouchou Bay in the west, there are 18-20 sites that have been identified.
 There are operators that can rent tanks.
 You’ll most likely need to hire your own boat or car to take you to the sites.
-I suggest you to be very careful to attempt this with such weak back-up.
+I suggest you to be very careful to attempt this with such a weak back-up.

 Seasons and Conditions – Diving is good all year in Haiti.